ivoba/stop/readme.md

     var_dump($var);exit;

 So this lib provides a shortcut plus some more infos, some nice rendering, plenty of options and autoloading to that.
+Its pretty lightweight, if you need more power have a look at: https://github.com/raulfraile/ladybug.

 Install
 ----------